Bjelke-Petersen Dam

 Fishing

 Fishing is permitted at Lake Barambah, Sunwater does not permit onshore fishing on or near the dam wall.
 Fishermen are reminded to read the signs and look for hazards.
 To learn what fish are stocked at this dam, visit the Department of Agriculture and Fisheries website.
-A Stocked Impoundment Permit (SIP) is required to fish.
-Permits are available from Fisheries Queensland that set out the conditions under which you can fish at Queensland dams.
+A Stocked Impoundment Permit Scheme (SIPS) permit is required to fish in this dam and recreational fishing rules apply.

 Call Fisheries Queensland on 13 25 23 to locate your nearest fishing permit outlet or apply online.